taqi-ai/Nimbus_Project_Taqi_22/README.md

 Team collaboration with Git & GitHub

-Clean separation of logic into multiple files
+Clean separation of logic into multiple files.

 SAMPLE IMAGES: